Shagshag/prestashop-documentation/WebserviceOutputInterface.md

 * Interface name: WebserviceOutputInterface
 * Namespace:
 * This is an **interface**
-* This interface is defined in classes\webservice\WebserviceOutputInterface.php line 27
+* This interface is defined in [classes/webservice/WebserviceOutputInterface.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputInterface.php#27)